pulp-platform/serial_link/README.md

 # Serial Link
 [![SHL-0.51 license](https://img.shields.io/badge/license-SHL--0.51-green)](LICENSE)

-The serial link is a simple all-digital Double-Data-Rate (DDR) link with a source-synchronous interface.
+The serial link is a simple all-digital Double-Data-Rate (DDR) or Single-Data-Rate (SDR) link with a source-synchronous interface.
 The link is scalable and can be used for high-bandwidth low latency applications like Die2Die communication as well as lower demanding tasks like binary preloading.
 The link has an AXI4 interface and implements Network, Data Link and Physical layer.
 The serial link is part of the [PULP (Parallel Ultra-Low Power) Platform](https://pulp-platform.org/) and is being used in various chip tapeouts e.g. [Snitch based Systems](https://github.com/pulp-platform/snitch)

 ## Architecture Overview
 The serial link implements the 3 lowest layers of the OSI reference model: